robopsych/robopsych/README.md

 Always interested in chatting about tech, startups, or my hobbies: BJJ, chess, and gaming / boardgames.

+Currently studying for an MEng in Engineering Management at CU Boulder part-time.

 __________

 "robopsych" is short for Robopsychology, the job title from _I, Robot_ by Isaac Asimov.